About the Author

 When people are recognized positively for what they have done, they are incentivized to solve more problems.
 The final part of this step is to document what the team has accomplished.
 By applying the eleven steps of the logical pathway in succession, a formal report can be written and saved as a resource for future teams.

-In Part 3 we'll explore many of the things that should not be overlooked when trying to solve problems, but are often disregarded.
+In the next post, we'll explore many of the things that should not be overlooked when trying to solve problems, but are often disregarded.
 This discussion will include the importance of deductive reason, good judgement, and common sense.
 It will also include sections on different types of problems and problem solving traps.

 Sproull, Robert F., Process Problem Solving – A Guide for Maintenance and Operation’s Teams, 2001, Productivity Press